 - The Management of Health and Safety at Work Regulations 1992 - The Management of Health and Safety at Work Regulations 1999 - The Control of Substances Hazardous to Health Regulations 2002 - The Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) 2013 - The Health and Safety (Display Screen Equipment) Regulations 1992 - The Gas Safety (Installation and Use) Regulations 1998 - The Regulatory Reform (Fire Safety) Order 2005 - The Work at Height Regulations 2005 - 4.2.
-The Trust follows national guidance published by UK Health Security Agency (formerly Public Health England) and government guidance on living with COVID-19 when responding to infection control issues. - 4.3.
+The Trust follows national guidance published by the Health & Safety Executive (HSE), the UK Health Security Agency (formerly Public Health England) and the National Health Service (NHS) (for guidance on Infection Control). - 4.3.
 This policy complies with the Trust's Funding Agreement and Articles of Association.